aws/aws-encryption-sdk-c/README.md

 Build and install the AWS SDK for C++, which will build and install aws-c-common for you (see the C++ SDK dependancies [here](https://github.com/aws/aws-sdk-cpp/blob/master/third-party/CMakeLists.txt#L18)).
 If you install aws-c-common before building the AWS SDK for C++, this will fool the AWS SDK for C++ install logic, and you will be forced to install several other dependencies manually.
-The current supported version of the AWS SDK for C++ is 1.7.163.
+Version 1.7.163 of the AWS SDK for C++ is supported by version v1.0.1 of the AWS Encryption SDK for C.

 You need to compile both the AWS Encryption SDK for C and its dependencies as either all shared or all static libraries.
 We will use all shared library builds in our examples by